Want to increase the traffic that comes to your website via your social media channels?

 Often, you can put more than one link in your bio.
 This offers your followers a greater variety of options, helping them find what’s relevant to them and reducing any friction in their journey to find out more information.

 However, this is not possible on all social media platforms.
-For example, you can only include one link on your Instagram or TikTok profile.
-A solution to this problem could be linking to a dedicated landing page, where you can list several useful links.
+For example, some only allow you to add 1 or another limited number of links.
+A solution to this problem can be to link to a dedicated landing page, where you can list several useful links.
 This service is offered by platforms such as Linktree, Later’s Linkin.bio and Taplink.
 Or you can simply create your own landing page on your website.

 Tip 4.
 Add links to your social media posts to drive traffic

 In addition to your profile, every social media post can be turned into an opportunity to drive traffic to your website.
 If a user is interested enough to be reading and viewing your content already, make sure to let them know where they can see more while you have their attention.
 End your post with a CTA (call to action) and a link to where they can get more info.

 Each platform gives you the opportunity to add a link to your post.
 But they do it in different ways.
-So, let’s review some of the options to add links in your social media posts:
+So, let’s review some of the options to add links in your social media posts.
+(Note that this changes often as platforms tweak their features: be sure to review all the latest possibilities with your preferred platforms).

 - YouTube: You can add links to the caption of your videos, through pop-ups during the video and on video end screens.

 - Instagram: You can create link stickers in your Instagram Stories.
-And while, you can’t add clickable links to your feed posts and Reels, you can add a CTA redirecting your followers to the link in your bio to see more.
+And while you can’t add clickable links to your feed posts and Reels (unless you link to your Instagram shop with product tags), you can encourage your followers to go to the link in your bio to see more.